-The second largest of the Windward Islands, St. Lucia is a haven for nature-lovers and luxury escapists alike.
-During a St. Lucia yacht charter guests can enjoy UNESCO World Heritage Sites, including the Pitons, ashore and plentiful water-related activities including scuba diving, snorkeling and fishing.
-The island may be less glitzy than some of its Caribbean neighbours but its rainforest-cloaked hills and plunging coastline hide endless treasures for those in the know.
+The second largest of the Windward Islands, St. Lucia, is a haven for nature lovers and luxury escapists.
+During a St. Lucia yacht charter, you can enjoy UNESCO World Heritage Sites, including the famous Pitons, ashore and plentiful water-related activities, including scuba diving, snorkeling and fishing.
+The island may be less glitzy than some of its Caribbean neighbors, but its rainforest-cloaked hills and plunging coastline hide endless treasures for those in the know.
+Whether you’re admiring the beauty of St. Lucia from the decks of your yacht, on land or in the crystal-clear waters, rest assured you will be captivated by the scenery.

-A St. Lucia yacht charter allows visitors to experience a part of the Caribbean that has remained relatively unchanged over the centuries.
-The British influence has meant that English is the official language, but over the years St Lucia has switched between British and French control and islanders speak a French Creole, known as Patois.
+A St. Lucia yacht charter allows you to experience a part of the Caribbean that has remained relatively unchanged over the centuries.
+The British influence has meant that English is the official language, but over the years, St. Lucia has switched between British and French control and islanders speak a French Creole, known as Patois.

-Much of St. Lucia is mountainous and covered in a blanket of thick rainforest, and the south-west corner has arguably the most arresting sight in the whole of the Caribbean: the green and precipitous volcanic cones of the Petit Piton and Gros Piton, which rise out of a blue ocean.
-Both 2,000-foot-high Piton peaks are UNESCO listed.
+As your charter yacht gets closer to the destination, you will be awe-struck as the mountainous terrain of St. Lucia starts to appear on the horizon.
+A blanket of thick rainforest covers the island and is home to incredible hiking trails and bird-watching opportunities.
+The southwest corner has arguably the most arresting sight in the Caribbean: the green and precipitous volcanic cones of the Petit Piton and Gros Piton, which rise out of a blue ocean.
+Both 2,000-foot-high Piton peaks are UNESCO-listed.
+As your yacht is anchored, you can enjoy alfresco dining with these iconic peaks as your background.

-The island’s rugged green mountainside and warm tropical seas make for scenic cruising.
-Charters tend to stay on the western leeward side of the island where excellent marinas and snug coves make for a comfortable trip as you explore the lush interior and the azure waters.
+The island’s rugged green mountainside and warm tropical seas make for a scenic, leisurely cruising.
+Charters tend to stay on the western Leeward side of the island, where excellent marinas and snug coves make for a comfortable trip as you explore the lush interior and the azure waters.

-St. Lucia has some very interesting scuba diving and snorkeling sites, and some of the world’s best fishing is on offer here.
-The abundant sea life includes whales, dolphins, leatherback turtles and a range of colorful reefs are dotted along the coastline.
+You can enjoy exciting excursions like scuba diving and snorkeling, as St. Lucia has some fascinating sites and some of the world’s best fishing.
+The abundant sea life includes whales, dolphins, leatherback turtles and a range of colorful reefs dotted along the coastline.

 For fine dining with a view of the Pitons, and St. Lucian chocolate from Emerald Estate, head to Jade Mountain – the luxury resort of architect Nick Troubetzkoy.
 The resort has a chocolate laboratory where you can see local chocolate transformed into fudge bars.

-Wandering around the bustling markets is a morning well spent in the Marina Village of Marigot Bay where there are also selections of high-end jewellery and clothing.
+Wandering around the bustling markets is a morning well spent in the Marina Village of Marigot Bay, where there are also high-end jewelry and clothing selections.

-Visit the delightful Pigeon Island off the west coast for serene lunches and relaxing on white-sand shores coloured by lizards, tropical birds and mongoose, which call it home.
+Visit the delightful Pigeon Island off the west coast for serene lunches and relaxation on white-sand shores colored by lizards, tropical birds and mongoose, which call it home.